fgeiss/udacity_drlnp_collab_and_competition/Report.md

 # Report

 ## Baseline Evaluation
-To evaluate the performance we performed a baseline test at the beginning of the project and run the environment N=100 times with random uniformly distributed actions.
+To be able to evaluate the performance of a trained agent we performed a baseline test at the beginning of the project and run the environment N=100 times with random uniformly distributed actions.
 Below diagram shows the distribution with its mean and standard deviation from this experiment.

 ![Baseline Tennis](tennis_baseline.png)